enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-component.md

 }
 ```

-event propagation(事件传播)
+event propagation

-事件传播方向 from a children, up to the tree
+event propagation direction from a children, up to the tree

 ```js
 const element = (